briancaffey/verbose-equals-true/vuepress/docs/guide/project-setup/README.md

 ### Git and GitLab

 Now we are ready to start developing our application.
-Let's first create a new project on GitLab where we will push or code.
+Let's first create a new project on GitLab where we will push our code.

 Create a new project on GitLab and clone it into a directory where you want the project to live.